qf0/qf0.github.io/README.md

 Oh, well hello there stranger!
-Thanks for checking out my Blog/Website.
+Thanks for checking out my weblog/Website.

 ## About this Website/Blog

 This blog is where I post my ramblings, thoughts, write ups, and stories.
 I mainly post about things related to computer security.
+I got the motivation to create this website/weblog from Aaron Swartz's weblog (https://www.aaronsw.com).

 ## Pull requests welcome!